christinena-msr/crispy_devProfileGenerator/README.md

 # GitHub Profile Generator

 ## Overview
 This is a Node application that will create a pdf with information from a github profile.
-Instead of manually searching, recording, and creating reports of potential developer candidates, this app will automatically grab important information, links, and style the information in an easy-to-read format.
+Instead of manually searching, recording, and creating reports of potential developer candidates, this app will automatically grab important information and relevelt contact links and style the report in an easy-to-read format.

-Using the GitHub API & asynchronous functions, you will be able to user this app to generate as many profile pdf files as you need to.
+Using the GitHub API & asynchronous functions, you will be able to use this app to generate as many profile pdf files as you need to.

+This is a great resource for time-constrained recruiters & hiring managers who want to compile information on many potential candidates through GitHub profiles.

 ## Instructions
 1. Install node